aaronbloomfield/pdr/labs/lab10/index.md

 Next, create the Huffman coding tree from the prefix codes you read in from the input file.
 Not creating a Huffman tree from the file will result in zero credit for the in-lab.
 The whole point of this part is to create the tree!

 Lastly, read in the second part of the file, traverse your Huffman tree, and output a character whenever you reach a leaf node.
-You can output as much text as you would like, such as status updates as to how the program is progressing.
-The only caveat is that the decoded file must be the last thing printed, and it must be clear where the other text ends and the decoded message that you are decoding begins (a separator of dashes would be fine for this).
-Of course, you are more than welcome to just print out the decoded message and nothing else.
+For this lab, you must only print out the decoded message and nothing else.

 We provide a number of sample files for you to test your code with.
 A brief description of each is described here.
 The "normal" files are the English input.
 The "encoded" files are the Huffman encoded files, following the file format described above.
 Except where indicated, the second section of each encoded file (the digits `0` and `1`) has a space inserted between each letter from the original file, so that you can see which letter is encoded as which bitcode.